izabelcavassim/PG_2018/Exercises/Week05/PCA_admixture_analysis.md

 file.
 That is why we converted our vcf file into .bed.

 Now with adjusted format and pruned snps, we are ready to run the admixture analysis.
-We believe that our individuals in the sample data derive their ancestry from three ancestral populations:
+We believe that our individuals are derived from three ancestral populations:

     ../shared/PCA_admixture_data/admixture_linux-1.3.0/admixture Allvariants_135_145_chr2_pruned.gds.bed 3